iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 Strongholds are not used for Ledger profiles in Firefly.

-### Can I put my 24 words from the Ledger into Firefly to see / use my funds with Firefly?
+### Can I put my 24 words from the Ledger into Firefly to see/use my funds with Firefly?

-Yes you can, but you shouldn’t, because it circumvents the hardware wallet security model completely and is therefore strongly advised against!
+You can, but it is not recommended, because it circumvents the hardware wallet security model completely and is therefore strongly advised against!

 ### If I follow the Ledger migration procedures, can I migrate the Ledger accounts that have been created with the 25th “word” passphrase?